 “Every new beginning comes from some other beginning’s end.”

-In a time of so much churning and change, everyone you meet is likely to be experiencing some kind of ending, or beginning, or both.
+In a time when so much is churning and changing, all at once, everyone you meet is likely to be experiencing some kind of ending, or beginning, or both.

-Realising this is the first step towards managing it better — both for yourself and the people around you.
+Realising this is the first step towards managing the process better — both for yourself and for others.

-And knowing how to manage better it is another step towards becoming antifragile.
+And that is another step towards becoming antifragile.

 Have you ever started out on a new relationship, project, or role only to find yourself pining for what had gone before?
 Would you like to manage this process better next time, either for yourself or for the people who matter most to you?